systemslab/popper-paper/paper/paper.md

 use Docker to orchestrate services but this requires "chaining" images together.
 This process is hard to develop since containers must be recompiled and shared around the cluster.
-We expect that communities of practice will find the right balance between these technologies by improving on the co-design of Ansible playbooks and Docker images within their communities.
+We expect that communities of practice will find the right balance between these technologies, e.g. by improving on the co-design of Ansible playbooks and Docker images within their communities.

 ## Usability is the key to make this work